-Summary: To find out if your TV is 4K, look at the user manual, check the device information through the TV screen, or get the model number and check online.
+Summary: To determine if your TV is 4K-compatible, consult the user manual, go through the TV’s settings to locate device specifics, or look up the model number on the internet.

-TV sets with 4K resolution have 3,840 horizontal pixels and 2,610 vertical pixels which sums to 8.3 million pixels.
-In other words, if you see “3840 x 2160” on the product specification in your TV, then it’s 4K.
+Television sets equipped with 4K resolution feature 3,840 horizontal pixels and 2,160 vertical pixels, which total to 8.3 million pixels.
+Simply put, if you spot “3840 x 2160” listed in the product specifications of your TV, then it supports 4K.

 The question is… how are you going to find out if your TV set is using 4K.
 Well, we shall find out in this article!